 - 4.1.
-Data systems and protocols are in place to assure access to relevant individual and aggregate information and to assure transparency of decision-making. - School uses a data system and all staff and partners are trained to use it. - Coordinator and partners have access to school data (including student level). - Student and school-level data reports are reviewed by the Senior Leadership Team and multidisciplinary teams. - 4.2.
+Data systems and protocols are in place to assure access to relevant individual and aggregate information and to assure transparency of decision-making. - School uses a data system and all staff and partners are trained to use it. - Coordinator and partners have access to school data (including student-level data). - Student and school-level data reports are reviewed by the Site-Based Leadership Team and multidisciplinary teams. - 4.2.
 Policies and procedures are in place to safeguard student and family confidentiality. - Data sharing and use agreements conform to legal requirements. - Students and families sign data release forms. - School handbook describes data use for families and students. - 4.3.
-Interdisciplinary teams, with the assistance of the community school coordinator, use data to prioritize resources and prepare individualized plans to make sure every student gets the opportunities and supports they need. - Team meeting agendas include review of data. - Response is differentiated based on data (e.g., response to intervention, multi-tier system of support). - Coordinator identifies programs and partners based on data-driven student needs. - 4.4.
-Agreements are in place to share student data and data on services being provided to individual students among school personnel, community school coordinators and community partners. - Data sharing agreement documentation (e.g., memoranda of understanding).
+Interdisciplinary teams, with the assistance of the community school coordinator, use data to prioritize resources and prepare individualized plans to make sure every student gets the opportunities and supports they need. - Team meeting agendas regularly include review of data. - Response is differentiated based on data (e.g., response to intervention, multi-tiered system of support). - Coordinator identifies programs and partners based on analysis of student needs. - 4.4.
+Agreements are in place to share student data, including services being provided to individual students among school personnel, community school coordinators and community partners. - There is documentation of data sharing agreements between school and community partners (e.g., memoranda of understanding).